Miao-Cloud/CourseWork2020-21/Programming Tutorials/Health Counter.md

 3. Give the health increase object a script called HeartScript.
-Once the script is open, delete anything inside the public class {} and replace it with the following: void OnTriggerEnter2D (Collider2D col)
+Once the script is open, delete anything inside the public class {} and replace it with the following:

+     void OnTriggerEnter2D (Collider2D col)
     {
             GameControlScript.health += 1;
     }

-    ..*This means when something, the player, collides with it the health count will increase by 1.
+    This means when something, the player, collides with it the health count will increase by 1.

 4. Give the health decrease object a script called DeathScript.
 Once the script is open, delete anything inside the public class {} and replace it with the following:
 ..*  void OnTriggerEnter2D (Collider2D col)